Global Financing Facility “Leaving no one behind”

-Global Financing Facility (GFF) is a multi-stakeholder partnership which was established as a financial mechanism to support country led efforts to improve the health of women, children, and adolescent’s health.
+Global Financing Facility (GFF) is a multi-stakeholder partnership which was established as a financial mechanism to support country led efforts to improve the health of women, children, and adolescents.
 GFF focuses on Reproductive, Maternal, Neonatal, Adolescent, Child Health and Nutrition (RMNACH+N).
-The initiative was established in 2015 to close the estimated annual financing gap of US$33 billion1 that has hindered reaching key Millennium Development Goals (MDGs) and that is required to eliminate preventable maternal and child deaths for achieving important Sustainable Development Goals (SDGs) by 2030.
-The GFF process helps governments and their partners to prioritize, focus on results, and tackle the main systems bottlenecks to impact at scale which are critical to achieving universal health coverage.
+The initiative was established in 2015 to close the estimated annual financing gap of US$33 billion that has hindered reaching key Millennium Development Goals (MDGs) and that is required to eliminate preventable maternal and child deaths for achieving important Sustainable Development Goals (SDGs) by 2030.
+The GFF process helps governments and their partners to prioritize, focus on results, and tackle the bottlenecks of the main system to impact at scale, which is critical to achieving universal health coverage.

-Malawi joined GFF in 2018 after the government of Malawi submitted an expression of interest to be a GFF beneficiary country.
-The expression was approved, and Malawi was a member.
-(The ministry of health serves as a multi-stakeholder GFF platform).
-In Malawi, PAI convened a CSO meeting in which CSOs formed a coalition and elected Malawi Network of AIDS Services Organization as the secretariat to coordinate all CSOs.
-For MANASO to operate as a GFF Civil Society Secretariat and fulfill its functions MANASO submitted a funding request proposal to MSH which was approved, and a grant was awarded to MANASO.
-The grant progress was/is measured based on milestones achieved.
-There were/are four milestones and each milestone has/had its activities which have been implemented.
-The project was being implemented in Blantyre, Mchinji and Salima at district level.
+Malawi joined GFF in 2018 after the government of Malawi submitted an expression of interest to be a GFF beneficiary country, and the Ministry of Health serves as a multi-stakeholder GFF platform.
+In Malawi, PAI convened a CSO meeting in which CSOs formed a coalition and elected MANASO as the secretariat to coordinate all CSOs.
+For MANASO to operate as a GFF Civil Society Secretariat and fulfill its functions, MANASO submitted a funding request proposal to MSH which was approved, and a grant was awarded to MANASO.
+The grant progress is measured based on milestones achieved.
+There are four milestones and each milestone has its activities that have been implemented.
+The project was being implemented in Blantyre, Mchinji and Salima at the district level.

 Highlights of the Project

-Data base; MANASO as the secretariat houses the data base which was not there previously.
+Data base was created for CSOs by MANASO as the secretariat.
 The data base constitutes of 74 CSOs.
-Salima District Coalition has 17 CSOs members while Mchinji District has 15 CSOs members while Blantyre coalition has 14 members and 28 CSOs at National level.
+Salima district coalition has 17 CSO members, Mchinji district has 15 CSO members while Blantyre coalition has 14 members and 28 CSOs at national level.

-The Investment case for Malawi is currently in its final stages, what is remaining is for the principal secretary to sign the document.
-CSOs and young people were involved in the development of the IC, though the involvement/ engagement at times was minimal due to funding issues.
+Investment case (IC) development CSOs and young people were involved in the development of the IC, though the involvement/ engagement at times was minimal due to funding issues.